silviapoletti/Malingering-detection/README.md

 # Classification between honest and dishonest subjects

-We used several classification models, namely as KNN, Logistic Regression, XGBoost, Decision Tree and Random Forest.
+We used several classification models, namely:
+- **K-Nearest Neighbors** (K-NN)
+- **Logistic Regression**
+- **XGBoost**
+- **Decision Tree**
+- **Random Forest**.

 In addition, we used [SHAP](https://shap.readthedocs.io/en/latest/index.html) (SHapley Additive exPlanations), that is an approach derived from game theory to explain the output of any machine learning model, and Partial Dependence Plots to show the marginal effect that one or two features have on the predicted outcome of a machine learning model.

 Since our dataset is very small, instead of simply using some fixed train and a test set, we used K-fold cross-validation to evaluate the models, with $K=10$.